GregWaters/Golem/docs/modules.md

 When this name is found, it opens the file to search for a valid declaration.
 If it is found, yay!
 If not, throw an error.

 This simple system will greatly improve compilation times when refined.
 Using smart data structures, the complexity will also lessen.

+# Syntax
+To declare a file to be a module, the file's name should end with `.mod` to avoid confusion.
+When including any file with the `module` keyword (and optionally `as`), it is treated and interpreted as a module.